-Wadda C. Ríos-Font (B.A., Johns Hopkins, 1985; Ph.D., Harvard, 1991) is Professor and Chair of the Department of Spanish and Latin American Cultures, and affiliated faculty of the Department of Spanish and Portuguese at Columbia University.
+Wadda C. Ríos-Font (B.A., Johns Hopkins, 1985; Ph.D., Harvard, 1991) is Professor of the Department of Spanish and Latin American Cultures, and affiliated faculty of the Department of Spanish and Portuguese at Columbia University.
 Before her arrival at Barnard in 2005, she was Associate Professor of Hispanic Studies at Brown University and Assistant Professor of Spanish at the University of Rochester.
 She has also held visiting appointments at the University of California at Berkeley, UCLA, and Rutgers University.

 Her main academic specialization is Spanish literature and culture from 1800 to the present.
 Particular areas of inquiry have been: the interrelationship between different cultural systems—the literary, juridical, economic, and political fields—in modern Spanish society; literary historiography and processes of canonization, especially as affected by gender, class, and institutional constraints; transatlantic exchanges and the semiotics of national formation in Puerto Rico and Spain, after the breakdown of the Spanish empire.